CoastAdapt

 By highlighting both successful and inadequate responses, you can foster a shared understanding of what has worked, what has not, and how strategies may need to evolve – especially if such events become more frequent or severe.
 This approach builds trust and lays the groundwork for more informed, collaborative adaptation planning.

-Figure: Past flooding in the Brisbane River Estuary.
+Figure 4: Historical flooding in the Brisbane River estuary.
 This flooding was not related to climate change, but illustrates past challenges of estuarine flooding.
-Lessons can be learned from these that will increase our resilience to such events in the future.
+Lessons can be learned from these events that will increase our resilience to such events in the future.

-Figure: Past flooding in the Brisbane River Estuary.
+Figure 4: Historical flooding in the Brisbane River estuary.
 This flooding was not related to climate change, but illustrates past challenges of estuarine flooding.
-Lessons can be learned from these that will increase our resilience to such events in the future.
+Lessons can be learned from these events that will increase our resilience to such events in the future.

-Figure: Past flooding in the Brisbane River Estuary.
+Figure 4: Historical flooding in the Brisbane River estuary.
 This flooding was not related to climate change, but illustrates past challenges of estuarine flooding.
-Lessons can be learned from these that will increase our resilience to such events in the future.
+Lessons can be learned from these events that will increase our resilience to such events in the future.

 A simple approach is to develop and present your own narrative (story) about past events, or to construct a timeline of past events together with stakeholders.